noembryo/KataLib/docs/index.md

   - **Save current position** saves the current position of the Track to disk next to it, in a file with the same name as the Track's filename.
   - **Play from saved position** plays the Track from the previously saved position and is enabled only if the relevant file exists.
   - **Clear saved position** removes the saved position file if it exists.
-- In the **Visualization Video** sub-menu we can create a video with the audio of the currently selected track (one local file track must be selected, not a YouTube link track), synchronized with the visualization widgets.
-This sub-menu contains the following options:
-  - The **Visualization Video Elements** menu, lets us select which of the visualization widgets we want to show in the video.
-We have the option to select/de-select any of the widgets or the waveform display.
-  - **Create Visualization Video** ask you for the video resolution and the path that the video will be saved.
+- The action **[Create Visualization Video](#visualization-video-setup)**,  opens a dialog that lets us create a video that displays any compination of the visualization widgets and the track's metadata with the audio of the track.
+This action is available only when a single local file Track is selected.
 - **Open externally**
   Opens the selected file Track with one of our four Custom Editors (see [Paths](#paths)).
 - **PreBuffer YouTube Tracks**